 I have a working version of the architecture simulated in VHDL.
 It is synthesizable, and I have downloaded it to an Artix-7 development board - the Digilent Cmod.
 I have a few simple programs running with a UART interface.
-Currently, I'm developing a bootloader, so I can load programs over the UART.
-In parallel I'm also planning my hardware build.
+I have a bootloader/monitor running so I can load programs over the UART.
+I've written a simple assembler to generate machine code I can send to the bootloader.
+I've finished a schematic and layout for making a PCB.

 Primary project goals: